betfair-datascientists/predictive-models/README.md

 # Predictive Models
-This repo includes some of the Data Scientist team's open source predictive models, of which predictions are posted on the Hub.
+This repo includes some of the Data Scientist team's open source predictive models, of which predictions are posted on [The Hub](https://www.betfair.com.au/hub/tools/models/).
 Models are produced in both R and Python.

 ## Aim
 This repo aims to educate the Betfair community on creating your own end-to-end models to predict sport.
 It will be extremely informative and descriptive; the goal is for those without much coding experience to be able to read through the process and understand what is being done.